Meet us at ShopTalk Europe, Booth L46

 Link Building for Saas

 The problem is, there’s high competition in the SaaS industry, and getting top rankings on Google is no easy task.
-For high-demand SEO keywords like “email marketing platform,” Ahrefs data shows you’d need backlinks from over 756 referring domains just to break into the top 10.
+For high-demand SEO keywords like “email marketing platform,” Ahrefs data shows you’d need backlinks from 932 referring domains just to break into the top 10.
 Sounds like a lot, right?

 High-demand SEO Keywords